- Anti-Israel activist

 - Former member of the International Solidarity Movement

-Born in Connecticut in 1979, Brian Avery is a former member of the International Solidarity Movement (ISM) who frequently speaks on college campuses about the Israeli government's "brutality," of which he claims to be a living example.
+Born in Connecticut on April 10, 1978, Brian Avery is a former member of the International Solidarity Movement (ISM) who has spoken frequently on college campuses about the Israeli government's “brutality” against the Palestinian people.

-Avery garnered much media attention in April 2003 when he suffered severe face wounds while he was volunteering with ISM in the West Bank city of Jenin.
-The details of the incident remain unclear.
-Avery claims that an Israeli soldier intentionally shot him in the face, though there is strong evidence that he was not hit directly with a bullet but rather with ricocheting shrapnel from warning shots fired at the ground.
-What is indisputable, as Avery’s fellow activist Tobias Karlsson admitted, is that during a curfew in Jenin, the two ISM volunteers actually left their building to investigate the gunfire they had heard coming from outside.
+In April 2003, Avery garnered a great deal of media attention when he suffered severe facial wounds while volunteering with ISM in the West Bank city of Jenin.
+Though he claimed that an Israel Defense Forces (IDF) soldier had intentionally shot him in the face, Avery was most likely hit by ricocheting shrapnel from warning shots fired at the ground.
+What is indisputable, as Avery’s fellow activist Tobias Karlsson admitted, is that Avery broke curfew and was harmed when he left his building to investigate whether any casualties had resulted from a barrage of gunfire he had heard coming from outside.

 - “We need to dismantle the military culture of the U.S. and Israel and dismantle the entire Military-Industrial complex.”